A A A

 Choosing to film in Greater Sudbury is the right choice.
-We encourage you to get in touch with our Film Liaison as soon as possible to assist you with the film permitting and guidelines for our City.
+We encourage you to get in touch with our Film Officer as soon as possible to assist you with the film permitting and guidelines for our City.
 The City of Greater Sudbury supports our growing film industry and has adapted its policies to accommodate the sector.

 How we can help you:

 - Find the permits and approvals that you need

 - Liaise with community partners and utilities

 You must have a film permit to film on public property within the City of Greater Sudbury, unless you’re filming current affairs, newscasts, or personal recordings.
 Filming is regulated as per the by-law 2020-065.

 You will also need to complete an application if your production requires road occupancy/closures, changes to traffic or the urban landscape, includes excessive noise, special effects, or impacts neighbouring residents or businesses.